ailibrarycloud/ailibrary-python/docs.md

     "namespace": "Sales Assistant",
     "title": "test_agent_kushagra",
     "type": "chat",
     "instructions": "You are a helpful assistant.
 Answer the questions based on the information you are given.
 If answer is not available in the context, try to navigate the conversation smartly.
-Answer in English only."
+Answer in English only.", "meta": {"type": "support"}
 }
 ```